The PhD & Master in Advanced Computing Program will give you an opportunity to study a breadth

 with their knowledge and expertise.

-At Tsinghua you will be required to take a total of 24 credits, with compulsory modules included.
+At Tsinghua you will be required to take a total of 24 credits (for master program) or 19 credits (for PhD program), both with compulsory modules included.
 You will also have the opportunity to study subjects which are aligned with your interests such as Machine Learning, Big Data, Computer Graphics etc.

 Every foreign student must take the Chinese Language exam before the beginning of the first semester and has to take the class according to the exam result, except those who meet the requirement of Chinese Language course exemption.